genomicsengland/gel_cohort_overlap/README.md

 ## DotEnv

 * A **.env** file (part of gitignore, so is local to the running machine) is required in the root of the repo.
-The structure of this file is available in the *dotenv* file
+The structure of this file is available in the *dotenv.tmpl* file

 ## Usage